Beyond the Lascar Group: Introduction

 Examples of quasi-homomorphisms include projective representations of a group $G$; here $H$ is a unitary group, the group of automorphisms of a Hilbert space, and $K$ is the one-dimensional center of $H$.
 Quasi-homorphisms with unitary targets were also studied notably in \cite{turing} (a 1938 paper first cited, according to MathSciNet, in 2011), and in \cite{kazhdan}, with $K$ a set of elements of small operator norm in both cases.
 When $G$ is finite (Turing) or amenable (Kazhdan), they were shown to be close to ordinary homomorphisms.

-The quasi-morphisms of interest to us will have locally compact target groups, and normal, compact error sets $K$.
+The quasi-homomorphisms of interest to us will have locally compact target groups, and normal, compact error sets $K$.
 The case $H = \Rr$ has been very well studied; a quasi-homomorphism into $\Rr$, with compact error set, is called a {\em quasimorphism}; it is significant in several branches of geometry.
 (Readers unfamiliar with the notion may enjoy reading the very short introduction \cite{kotschick} at this point).

 Returning to first-order theories, we can get a clear idea of the smallness of $\Sh$ if we allow a slight generalisation, to local logic.
 This is introduced in \S 2.
 In many-sorted logic, quantification is allowed only on a given sort, or finitely many sorts.
 If one thinks of a sort as compact (say via the type space), then a many-sorted model is only locally compact.
 Local logic is a slight variation, likewise restricting quantification, but refraining from destroying possible symmetries by naming specific bounded domains as sorts.
 In the simplest case, one has a metric $m$ (a discrete metric is good enough for our purposes); and quantification is allowed over balls of bounded $m$-radius.
 We will assume a `doubling' property - a $2$-ball for the metric $m$ is covered by finitely many $1$-balls.
-The construction of $\CU$ generalizes; $Aut(\CU)$ is now locally compact rather than compact; it has a natural locally compact Hausdorff quotient, which is what we will actually work with\footnote{Here we are in the same situation as Lascar, who did not know if the quotient is actually necessary.}.
+The construction of $\CU$ generalizes; $Aut(\CU)$ is now locally compact rather than compact; it has a natural locally compact Hausdorff quotient, which is what we will actually work with.
 The relation $\Sh$ on $\CU$ remains local: $x \Sh y$ implies that their distance is at most $1$.
 As a results, the set of automorphisms $\Sh^{Aut(\CU)}$ is a normal, compact subset of $Aut(\CU)$.
 In fact, compactness alone does not fully capture the tightness of $\Sh$.
 But along with conjugation invariance - arising from the canonical nature of $\Sh$ - it is sufficient for most of the group-theoretic applications.

 At this point, the reader is encouraged to consult \thmref{summary1}, summarizing the main properties of the locally compact core $\CU$, and \thmref{qh-basic}, including the basic properties of the quasi-homomorphism $\varphi$.
 The material is closely parallel to the non-local case of \cite{patterns}.
 The exposition in sections 2 and 3 is a compromise, not repeating every lemma of \cite{patterns}, but attempting to be self-contained with respect to the main line and in particular the results that will be critical in the later sections.